sedanonpc/agentdd/POINTS_CONFIG_README.md

-# DARE Points Configuration System
+# Points Configuration System

-This document describes the configuration system for DARE points values in the AgentDD application.
+This document describes the configuration system for points values in the AgentDD application.

 ## Overview

-The DARE points configuration system allows for dynamic management of point values awarded for different actions in the application.
+The points configuration system allows for dynamic management of point values awarded for different actions in the application.
 Rather than hardcoding these values, they are stored in a database table and can be modified by administrators.
 All changes to point values are tracked in a history table for auditing purposes.

 ## Key Concepts

 - **Dynamic Configuration**: Point values are stored in the database and can be changed without code deployment
 - **Audit Trail**: All changes to point values are automatically tracked with timestamps and reasons
-- **Type Safety**: Uses the `dare_points_transaction_type` enum to ensure consistency
+- **Type Safety**: Uses the `points_transaction_type` enum to ensure consistency
 - **Admin Controls**: Only administrators can modify point values

 ## Configuration Overview

 The system stores configurable point values for different transaction types.
 For the complete list of transaction types and their current default values, see:
-- `supabase_migrations/009_create_dare_points_config_tables.sql` for the schema and initial values
+- `supabase_migrations/004_create_points_config_tables.sql` for the schema and initial values
-- `src/types/darePoints.ts` for TypeScript type definitions
+- `src/types/points.ts` for TypeScript type definitions

 **Key principle**: Bonus-awarding actions have configurable point values, while balance transfer actions (like `BET_PLACED`, `BET_WON`, `BET_LOST`) have zero values since they move existing points rather than create new ones.